Anthony-0801/SIA-api-development/QualityAssurance.md

 2. Modify the CSS for the update.
 (Fixed by Roland)
 3. Replace the icon on the dashboard with something more relevant.
 (Fixed by Roland.
 Icons designed by Aljon)
 4. Removing the option from the right navigation; it might be better without it.
 (Fixed by Roland)
 5. Change Search students to "students" only.
+(Fixed)